Generic balanced synchrony patterns in network dynamics: Introduction

-{\bf $\rhd$ Oscillations and phase-shift}\\ In our previous work \cite{RJ}, we were interested in observation problems such as: if the state $x_1(\cdot)$ in cell $1$ is constant, is the whole state $x(\cdot)$ constant in all cells?
-In \cite{RJ}, we provide a positive answer for networks without symmetry, that is that all cells and arrows have different types.
-More precisely, the property of being constant propagates upstream: if a state is constant in a cell $i$, it is also constant in any cell $j$ being one of its input, that is a cell for which there is an arrow $j\rightarrow i$.
-Thus it propagates to all the indirect inputs and even to the whole graph if it is transitive.
-In Proposition \ref{prop_rigid_constant} below, we extend this fact to the case of networks with symmetry. \begin{result}{\rm Observation of stationary states}
+{\bf $\rhd$ Oscillations and phase-shift}\\ Several observation properties can be deduced for the above result.
+Consider for example the following question: if the state $x_1(\cdot)$ in cell $1$ is constant, is the whole state $x(\cdot)$ constant in all cells?
+In \cite{RJ}, the first author provides a positive answer for generic networks without type constraints (in the framework of the present paper, this means assuming that all cells and arrows are of different types).
+More precisely, the property of being constant is expected to propagate upstream: if a solution $x(\cdot)$ is constant in a cell $i$, it should also be constant in any cell $j$ being one of its input, that is a cell for which there is an arrow $j\rightarrow i$.
+Consequently, it propagates to all indirect inputs and, if the graph is transitive, to the entire graph.

+In Proposition \ref{prop_rigid_constant} below, we extend this fact to the case of networks with symmetry.
+We can call this property an "observation" of stationary states, in analogy with the observation properties in control theory.
+Indeed, from partial information—the observation of the solution in a single cell—we recover global information: the qualitative behavior of the solution in all cells. \begin{result}{\rm Observation of stationary states}

-For a generic vector field $f$, if a solution of $\dot x(t)=f(x(t))$ is constant in a cell $i$, then $x_j(\cdot)$ is also constant for any cell $j$ which is an indirect input of $i$.
+Fix a graph $\Gc$ and associated types.
+For a generic vector field $f$ satisfying the constraints provided by the graph and the types, if a solution of $\dot x(t)=f(x(t))$ is constant in a cell $i$, then $x_j(\cdot)$ is also constant for any cell $j$ which is an indirect input of $i$.

-In the case of the graph of Figure \ref{fig_exemple1}, for a generic set of functions $g$ and $h$, if there is an interval $J$ and a cell $i$ such that $t\in J\mapsto x_i(t)$ is constant, then the whole solution $t\in\RR\mapsto x(t)$ is constant. \end{result} If we apply the above result to periodic solutions, we see that the case H of Figure \ref{fig_exemple2} is generically impossible.
-This fact is called the \emph{full oscillation property}, but we can see that it is actually a consequence of a much more general property.
-Also notice that we cannot propagate the property of being constant downstream: for a two-cells graph as $1\rightarrow 2$, the state $x_1(\cdot)$ can be constant without precluding the motion of the state $x_2(\cdot)$.
+In the case of the graph of Figure \ref{fig_exemple1}, for a generic set of functions $g$ and $h$, and for any solution $x(t)$ of \eqref{exemple_intro_1}, if there is an interval $J$ and a cell $i$ such that $t\in J\mapsto x_i(t)$ is constant, then the whole solution $t\in\RR\mapsto x(t)$ is constant. \end{result} In particular, it is generically impossible to have a non-constant periodic solution $t\mapsto x(t)$ which is constant in a cell $i$: the case H of Figure \ref{fig_exemple2} is generically impossible.
+The previous property is called the \emph{full oscillation property}, but we can see that it is actually a consequence of a more general property where the periodicity is not required.
+Also note that we cannot propagate the property of being constant downstream: for a two-cells graph as $1\rightarrow 2$, the state $x_1(\cdot)$ can be constant without precluding the motion of the state $x_2(\cdot)$.